Classification of finite simple groups: Timeline of the proof

-Many of the items in the list below are taken from Solomon (2001).
+Many of the items in the table below are taken from Solomon (2001).
 The date given is usually the publication date of the complete proof of a result, which is sometimes several years later than the proof or first announcement of the result, so some of the items appear in the "wrong" order.

 Second-generation classification

 The proof of the theorem, as it stood around 1985 or so, can be called first generation.
 Because of the extreme length of the first generation proof, much effort has been devoted to finding a simpler proof, called a second-generation classification proof.
-This effort, called "revisionism", was originally led by Daniel Gorenstein.
+This effort, called "revisionism", was originally led by Daniel Gorenstein, and coauthored with Richard Lyons and Ronald Solomon.